jwulf/obs-youtube-comment/README.md

 * When you mouse over a comment, you will see the background turn blue.
 Click on the comment to send it to your OBS Stream.

+## To Do

+Potentially, calculate the likely size of the comment based on the character count, and resize the text elements to accomodate.